 Today I have the easiest, most delicious and versatile side dish for you, my Lime Couscous.

-Full of fresh lime flavour and so easy to make, this dish will soon become part of your repertoire.
+Since this couscous is full of fresh lime flavour and so easy to make, it will soon become part of your repertoire.

-Due to it being so small it doesn’t even need cooking.
-It simply needs rehydrating with hot liquid.
+And as the grains are so small it doesn’t even need cooking.
+Rather, it simply needs rehydrating with hot liquid.

 I developed this recipe for Lime Couscous to specifically partner my Morrocan Lamb Stew.
 It is absolutely delicious with the stew.
-Balancing the fruity, spicey sauce, with its own tangy, citrus flavour.
+As it balances the fruity, spicey sauce, with its own tangy, citrus flavour.

-As couscous can be served at room temperature it is absolutely perfect for buffets and barbecues.
-It’s fresh lime flavour pairs really well with fish, chicken, lamb kebabs – really the possibilities are endless.
+Since couscous can be served at room temperature it is absolutely perfect for buffets and barbecues.
+While it’s fresh lime flavour pairs really well with fish, chicken, lamb kebabs – really the possibilities are endless.
 I cannot wait to try it with my Chunky Chilli.

 Recipe: Lime Couscous serves 6 people.